zbw/qualle/README.md

 The REST Endpoint expects a HTTP POST with the result of a MLC for a list of documents as body.
 The format is JSON as specified in ``qualle/openapi.json``.
 You can also use the Swagger UI accessible at ``http://address_of_server/docs`` to play a bit around.

+### Deployment with Docker
+You can use the Dockerfile included in this project to build a Docker Image.
+E.g.:

+ ``docker build -t qualle .``

+Per default, gunicorn is used to run the REST interface on ``0.0.0.0:8000`` You need to pass the required settings per environment variable.
+E.g.:

+``docker run --rm -it --env model_file=/model -v /path/to/model:/model -p 8000:8000 qualle-test``

+Of course you can also use the docker image to train or evaluate by using a different command as input to [docker run](https://docs.docker.com/engine/reference/run/#general-form).